 Charity shops are a perfect starting point to get your book into a few stores.
-I would give them around 10 books for free and pop back after two weeks.
-If all books are sold offer them a percentage deal.
+I would give them around ten books for free and pop back after two weeks.
+If all your books sell, offer them a percentage deal.

 #12 Contact Libraries

 Some libraries are open to pushing out self-published books to the public.
 Get in touch and tell them your story.
-They will review your offering and let you know if it’s something they are interested in.
+They will review your offering and let you know if it’s something that interests them.

 #13 Local Book Shops

 Local book shops are also a great starting point.
 Walk-in and see if your book is a fit for the welcoming shop.
-They might only be interested in a certain type, age or topic of book.
+They might only be interested in a certain type, age or topic.
 You need to find a book shop that fits your niche.